Accessibility at The Summer House

 About us and this document

-We're in the process of adding descriptive tags to images, though the majority of the meaning and context on the site is carried by text.
-If there's any section of the site that is not legible or understandable please contact us
+We have added descriptive tags to images and will continue to do so as far as possible, though the majority of the meaning and context on the site is carried by text.
+If there's any section of the site that is not legible or understandable please contact us.

-We offer a limited number of "access tickets" (at a variety of levels from free to paid) to people with disabilities, chronic health conditions, people in financial hardship, people undergoing significant life changes, carers, single parents and members of other marginalised groups or folk who might not otherwise be able to attend.
+We offer a limited number of "access tickets", which start at £1 and go up in stages from £50 to £150 - these are offered to people with disabilities, chronic health conditions, people in financial hardship, people undergoing significant life changes, carers, single parents and members of other marginalised groups or folk who might not otherwise be able to attend.
 For more information please see our access tickets page.

 We are happy to provide a free carer’s ticket to any disabled guest who wishes to bring along a carer.
 Contact us for details.